 - Phone in a waterproof case

 - Two-way radios to communicate with others in your group

 - Emergency flares or strobe

 - River knife

-- Sunglasses with eyewear retainer if you don’t want to lose them
+- Polarized sunglasses like the ones I wear from Bajio with eyewear retainer if you don’t want to lose them

 - Hat for blocking the sun

 - Brightly colored clothing to make sure you’re clearly visible to other boaters

 Dangerous Fishing Float Tube Accessories